 - 1.1 As a result of its functions and activities, the Scottish Social Services Council (SSSC) creates and receives records which are a valuable resource and an important asset, and also support our legal, fiscal, business and administrative requirements.
-The systematic management of the SSSC's own records is essential to protect and preserve them as evidence of actions, support future activities and business decisions, and ensure accountability to present and future stakeholders. - 1.2 The aim of this policy is to define a framework for managing the SSSC's records.
-It sets high level principles and responsibilities for records management within SSSC.
-This document must be read in conjunction with the SSSC's Records Management Strategy and Plan, which sets out the procedures and arrangements in place for the management of the SSSC's records. - 1.3 The following policy sets out the practices needed to control and manage the SSSC's own records in such a way that, where appropriate, we efficiently and effectively meet the requirements set out in paragraph 1.7 of the policy. - 1.4 The specific objectives of the records management policy are: - to provide a statement declaring records management standards for the administration of the SSSC's records, throughout their life cycle, from planning and creation through to ultimate disposition - to make sure that records are managed efficiently and effectively and contribute to the SSSC's objectives as set out in its Strategic Plan - to instil good practice in records management across the SSSC - to manage the SSSC's records so that they can be used as an effective information source - to improve the speed and efficiency with which information can be retrieved - to develop and maintain systems of low cost storage, with appropriate location, with regular and appropriate disposal processes - to develop information retrieval systems which facilitate access to specific records, and the identification of their relationship with other records - to make sure that records vital to the overall operation of all parts and levels of the SSSC are identified and preserved - to make sure that records are managed throughout their lifecycle in the medium most appropriate for the task they perform - to make sure that all records are protected and kept secure in a manner commensurate with their value and retention period - to make sure preservation of records of permanent value and to maintain and assure continued access to appropriate historical records
+The systematic management of the SSSC's own records is essential to protect and preserve them as evidence of actions, support future activities and business decisions, and ensure accountability to present and future stakeholders. - 1.2 The SSSC recognises the importance of maintaining a corporate memory of events and activities and is committed to providing sufficient staffing, and technical and organisational resources to make sure that requirements for dealing with records can be achieved and maintained. - 1.3 The aim of this policy is to define a framework for managing the SSSC's records.
+It sets high level principles and responsibilities for records management within the SSSC. - 1.4 The policy sets out the practices needed to control and manage the SSSC's own records in such a way that, where appropriate, we efficiently and effectively meet the requirements set out in paragraph 1.9 of the policy. - 1.5 The specific objectives of the records management policy are: - to provide a statement declaring records management standards for the administration of the SSSC's records, throughout their life cycle, from planning and creation through to ultimate disposal - to make sure that records are managed efficiently and effectively and contribute to the SSSC's objectives as set out in its Strategic Plan - to instil good practice in records management across the SSSC - to manage the SSSC's records so that they can be used as an effective information source - to improve the speed and efficiency with which information can be retrieved - to develop and maintain systems of low cost storage, with appropriate location, with regular and appropriate disposal processes - to develop information retrieval systems which facilitate access to specific records, and the identification of their relationship with other records - to make sure that records vital to the overall operation of all parts and levels of the SSSC are identified and preserved - to make sure that records are managed throughout their lifecycle in the medium most appropriate for the task they perform - to make sure that all records are protected and kept secure in a manner commensurate with their value and retention period

-- to make sure that definitive records are the responsibility of those parts of the SSSC or persons designated as the official record holder - to optimise the use of space for storage purposes - to support both protection of privacy through data protection and freedom of information services throughout the SSSC - to support the SSSC's Registration and Fitness to Practise Rules.
+- to make sure records of permanent value are preserved, and to maintain and assure continued access to appropriate historical records - to make sure that definitive records are the responsibility of those parts of the SSSC or persons designated as the Information Asset Owner - to optimise the use of space for storage purposes - to support both protection of privacy through data protection and freedom of information services throughout the SSSC - to support the delivery of SSSC's functions and strategic outcomes.